hardboydu/awesome/awesome-net.md

 * [Packetgraph ](https://github.com/outscale/packetgraph)  Packetgraph is a library aiming to give the user a tool to build networks graph easily, It's built upon the fast DPDK library.

 ## eXpress Data Path
+* [XDP](https://www.iovisor.org/technology/xdp)  XDP or eXpress Data Path provides a high performance, programmable network data path in the Linux kernel as part of the IO Visor Project.
+XDP provides bare metal packet processing at the lowest point in the software stack which makes it ideal for speed without compromising programmability.
+Furthermore, new functions can be implemented dynamically with the integrated fast path without kernel modification

 ## Packet Generator